2 Thessalonians | 1 | 2:1-8 | 2:9-17 | 3 | PDF |

 Verse by Verse Commentary

 1. Man of lawlessness – This figure has a lot of names in Scripture.
 Can you think of others?
-Son of destruction, Antichrist, the beast, and abomination of desolation are some of his names.
+Some of his names are Son of destruction, Antichrist, the beast, and abomination of desolation.
 He is described clearly in this passage as one who opposes and exalts himself above every so-called god or object of worship.
 The Antichrist will declare himself to be the one true God.
 Every person of every religion and faith around the world will be required to worship him.
 We will see in verse 9 that this will be Satan’s doing.
-Thus this chapter reveals part of Satan’s endgame to us.
-From the beginning he revolted against God because he wanted to be God instead of worshiping God.
+Thus, this chapter reveals part of Satan’s endgame to us.
+From the beginning, he revolted against God because he wanted to be God instead of worshiping God.
 He wanted the glory and power for himself.

-For a brief period in the future he will appear to get it.
-His pride and ego know no bounds.
-At this point the temple will be rebuilt in Jerusalem (or he couldn’t seat himself in the temple) and he will sit (probably on a throne) there and display himself as God.
+For a brief period in the future, he will appear to get it.
+Satan’s pride and ego know no bounds.
+At this point, the temple will be rebuilt in Jerusalem (or he couldn’t seat himself in the temple), and he will sit (probably on a throne) there and display himself as God.
 Daniel 7:8 shows that he is the great boaster.
 He will utter blasphemy against God like no other.
 (For more on the beast, see Revelation 13.)

 The below references are from Revelation 13.